kornia/kornia/docs/source/feature.rst

 LoFTR works the best for indoor scenes, whereas DISK and DeDoDe + LightGlue work the best for outdoor scenes.
 The DeDoDe and speed benchmarks are coming soon.
+For some other use-cases you may want to use SIFT, or SIFT + HardNet + LightGlue, e.g. for remote sensing or medical imaging.

 .. currentmodule:: kornia.feature